araobp/ultrasonic-communication/README.md

 ![expansion](./MEMSMIC_expansion_board.jpg)

-As per the MEMC mic datasheet, input clock frequency Max value is 3.25MHz.
+As per the MEMS mic datasheet, input clock frequency Max value is 3.25MHz.

 Given the system clock rate at 80MHz, the clock divider should be larger than 25.